jayspeidell/jayspeidell.github.io/_portfolio/project1-toxic-comments.md

 As discussed previously, I am using a term frequency – inverse document frequency (tf-idf) statistic to vectorize text.
 The number of features and presence of character n-grams is a parameter to tune for model optimization.

 ## Feature Scaling
 The engineered features are normalized from 0.0 to 1.0.
-The tf-isf features are not scaled.
+The tf-idf features are not scaled.

 ## Implementation
 Finding the Best Algorithm